 The chamber choir rehearses on Mondays, Tuesdays, and Thursdays from 4:15 to 5:45 p.m.
 Auditions are held at the beginning of each semester.
 We encourage not only experienced singers, but also students who may have played instruments in the past and want to experience the joy of choral singing.

 For more information, please contact Wendy Moy, director.

 Percussion and New Music Ensemble

 For more information, please contact Peter Jarvis, director.

 Chamber music groups are organized each semester according to student interest and teacher availability.
-These include string quartets, string trios, woodwind quintets, guitar ensemble, flute ensemble, and the like.
+These include string quartets, string trios, woodwind quintets, saxophone quartets, guitar ensembles, flute ensembles, and the like.